-On our first trip to Dublin, we wanted a central and convenient location for ease of getting around.
-We stayed in at the Conrad Dublin Hotel.
-Its perfectly located across from the National Concert Hall and right by St Stephen’s Green.
+On our first trip to Dublin, we wanted a central and convenient location for ease of getting around and stayed at the Conrad Dublin Hotel.
+It’s perfectly located across from the National Concert Hall and right by St Stephen’s Green.
 The Conrad in Dublin is a beautiful hotel with great service and an amazing European style breakfast.

 On our recent trip to Dublin with a toddler in tow, we opted for an AirBnB to have a little more space.
 We stayed in the Liberties, an area Southwest of the city of Dublin.
 While some parts of the area were a little rundown depending on what direction we went, we never felt unsafe.
 (In fact, the neighbors looked out for us and our son the entire time.)
 Our townhouse in Dublin was 2 bedrooms with a kitchen and living area with modern touches.
 Our Dublin AirBnB also had a travel crib and stroller available.
 You can find the listing here.

 New to AirBnB?
 Sign up using our referral link here for credit toward your first stay.